 Storing Methods

 Place the potatoes in cardboard or wooden boxes, on trays or shelves in a dark location.
 Continue to keep them at around 45-55 degrees.
-Places like a cellar, unheated basement, or cool dark closest are good places to store potatoes.
+Places like a cellar, an unheated basement, or a cool, dark closet are good places to store potatoes.

 Periodically check your stored potatoes for sprouting, rotting, or drying.
 With proper climate conditions, most varieties of potatoes will store well for 6-8 months.